satishdotpatel/satishdotpatel.github.io/_posts/2023-12-26-openstack-magnum-capi.markdown

 ![<img>](/assets/images/2023-12-26-openstack-magnum-capi/magnum-capi.png){: width="1000" }

-### Rrerequisite
+### Prerequisite

 Working openstack environment with Magnum.
 I am running kolla-ansible so all my configuration will reflect related kolla-ansible.
-If you have different deployment tool then change according.
+If you have different deployment tools then change accordingly.

 ### Installation of kind k8s cluster

-Deploy kind cluster for Managment cluster (This can be outside your openstack infra).
-Kind cluster required docker engin so make sure you have already installed docker.
-For testing kind k8s cluster is good tool but in production please use kubesprey or any other production grade cluster tool.
+Deploy kind cluster for Management cluster (This can be outside your openstack infra).
+Kind cluster requires a docker engine so make sure you have already installed docker.
+For testing, the kind k8s cluster is a good tool but in production please use kubespray or any other production grade cluster tool.

 ```
 $ curl -Lo ./kind https://kind.sigs.k8s.io/dl/v0.20.0/kind-linux-amd64